Level 2 Primary Transport Apprenticeship (LGV Driving)

 You will then have time to get used to driving a vehicle this size, before starting to work towards your Large Goods Vehicle licence.
 This is called the category C+E licence and allows you to drive vehicles over 7.5 tonnes.
 By the end of your tenth month you’ll have taken your category C+E theory and practical driving tests and be driving our large articulated and draw-bar vehicles.

 Twelve months after you start your apprenticeship you’ll have successfully completed the programme and been offered a permanent position with John Lewis.
-At this stage you will discuss career aspirations with your Line Manager and agree a development plan which will help you achieve this.
+At this stage you will discuss career aspirations with your Line Manager and agree on development plan which will help you achieve this.

 To find out more about the scheme and apply, please click here.
 Your initial applications will be reviewed by our training provider, The Real Apprenticeship Company.
 Please note, we do not accept applications in any other way.
 If there are no suitable vacancies at the moment, please check back regularly.